MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/winui.md

 # Getting started with WebView2 in WinUI3 (Preview)

-On the following page, get started creating your first WebView2 app and learn about the main features of [WebView2 (preview)][Webview2Index].
+In this article, get started creating your first WebView2 app with WinUI3 and learn about the main features of [Introduction to Microsoft Edge WebView2 (Preview)][Webview2Index].
 For more information on individual APIs, see [API reference][GithubMicrosoftUiXamlSpecsWebview2].

 ## Prerequisites